JimGigantes/RegexTutorial/gist-template.md

 ## Regex Components

 ### Anchors
-^ (carrot): this enables you to match a chatracter at the beginning of the line.
+^ (carrot): this enables you to match a character at the beginning of the line.
     Example /^T/g would match only the first T of a string.
-It doesnt matter if there are multiple line brakes or multiple T's starting multiple sentences in a single string.
+It doesn’t matter if there are multiple line brakes or multiple T's starting multiple sentences in a single string.
 It would only match the first T of the first sentence if there is one.
-If not, it wouldnt match anything in the entire string. /^T/m would enable you to match multiple 'T's in the string if in the case more than one line starts with a 'T'
+If not, it wouldn’t match anything in the entire string. /^T/m would enable you to match multiple 'T's in the string if in the case more than one line starts with a 'T'

 $ (dollar sign): this is something that we would use in order to match the last character of the string.
     Example: /\.$/g would match the '.' at the end of a string.
 In the sentence, "This cat is cool." it would match the final.
 Even if there are multiple lines.
 If in the case you added multi line it would match every period at the end of every line.

 \A	The match must occur at the beginning of the string only (no multiline support).
     Example /\AT/g would match only the first T of a string.
-It doesnt matter if there are multiple line brakes or multiple T's starting multiple sentences in a single string.
+It doesn’t matter if there are multiple line brakes or multiple T's starting multiple sentences in a single string.

 \Z	The match must occur at the end of the string, or before \n at the end of the string.

-\z	The match must occur at the end of the string only.
+\z	the match must occur at the end of the string only.

 \G	The match must start at the position where the previous match ended.

-\b	The match must occur on a word boundary.
+\b	the match must occur on a word boundary.

 \B	The match must not occur on a word boundary.